-Louisiana folk artist Clementine Hunter (1887-1988) documents life on historic Melrose plantation on this colorful ceramic round platter.
-In this artist rendition, Hunter captures the structures on Melrose including the Big House, the African House and the Yucca House.
-Scenes of cotton picking and washday chores all set among pecan trees along the historic Cane River.
-Hunter’s art is celebrated for her visual history of singular events of American plantation life in the early 1900’s.
+Louisiana folk artist Clementine Hunter (1887-1988) documents life on historic Melrose plantation on this long ceramic serving tray.
+She depicts the annual cotton harvest with cotton pickers, a mule drawn wagon, a local cotton gin and bales of freshly packed cotton all in the same narrative scene.
+Hunter's art is celebrated for her visual history of singular events of American plantation life in the early 1900's.
 Each ceramic is hand-painted and no two are exactly alike.
-The bowl measures 15 inches round by two inches deep.
+The tray measures 24 inches by 8 inches by two inches.